 Every day they called roll so that they could keep tabs on us.
-People who didn’t show up or were late were reprimanded, as if we weren’t all adults capable of making our own decisions.
+Teachers reprimanded students who were late or didn’t make it to class, as if we weren’t all adults capable of making our own decisions.
 The only acceptable excuses for being late or not coming to class were extreme illness, a death in the family, or industry work.
-People sometimes would show up to class sick because they weren’t sick enough for the excuse to be valid.
+People often would show up to class sick because they weren’t sick enough for the excuse to be valid.
 The teachers enforced this because they wanted to impress upon us the importance of showing up to an acting job under any condition.
 They said that if it wasn’t serious enough to decline a job, then it wasn’t serious enough to miss class.
 This led to unhealthy behaviors, both mentally and physically.
-People experienced extreme guilt and pushed themselves so hard that many of them experienced breakdowns.
+People experienced extreme guilt and pushed themselves so hard that many of them suffered breakdowns.

 The teachers would dig so deeply into their students’ minds by procuring valuable information on their personal lives.

 Acting is a tricky thing because it is inherently very personal, so it’s difficult to be in a class without revealing certain intimate information.
 It is often helpful for a teacher to help understand your psyche and approach to the characters; it can even sometimes be cathartic for the actor.
 However, these teachers would collect this information to use against their students.
 The teachers would mention certain friends or family members and encourage the students to cut ties.
 “They’re invalidating to you and your career.
 Stop speaking to them.
 Refrain from calling them.
 Don’t go to their house for the holidays.
 They’re not on your side.
 They don’t want what’s best for you.”
 I saw many people in my two years at this school estrange themselves from parents, siblings, childhood friends….
 It was sad.